wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

 # Bootstrap Rating

-Bootstrap Rating is a jQuery plugin that creates a rating control that uses Bootstrap [glyphicons](http://glyphicons.com/) for rating symbols.
+Bootstrap Rating is a jQuery plug-in that creates a rating control that uses Bootstrap [glyphicons](http://glyphicons.com/) for rating symbols.

 See [bootstrap rating](http://dreyescat.github.io/bootstrap-rating/) in action.

 ## Dependencies

 Bootstrap Rating depends on [jQuery](http://jquery.com/) and can use Bootstrap for the rating symbols.
-Actually, the glyphs in font format that Bootstrap provides.
+Glyphs is a font format that Bootstrap provides.

     <link href="dist/css/bootstrap.css" rel="stylesheet">
     <script type="text/javascript" src="dist/js/jquery-1.10.2.js"></script>